Eishin Campus – High School

 01/01/1987

-Pedestrian Network ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorFour views of the pedestrian alley as experienced when walking towards the archway of the Administration Building.
+Pedestrian Network ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorDigitizedFour views of the pedestrian alley as experienced when walking towards the archway of the Administration Building, at the background.
+The continuous arcade of the homebase building shapes the left edge of the alley and the faculty hall the right ...

 -